 And - very importantly - the pilot should announce his or her opinion of where the wind is coming from and how it might affect the helicopter.
 Often when we land there is no wind sock on scene.
 So we must determine the wind direction and velocity through other means.
 If I state where I think the wind is coming from, and you disagree, now is the time to speak up.

-Unfortunately for us, when we are out in the wee hours, we don't perform as well (as human beings) as we do during the day when fresh and rested.
+Unfortunately for us, when we are out in the wee hours, we don't perform as well as we do during the day when fresh and rested.
 It's a proven fact.
 Read the NTSB reports.
 Our mood, performance, and judgement are degraded.

 And that's why we tend to crash more in the middle of the night.
-When tired we just do the minimum to get by, to get the aircraft and patient to the destination.
+When tired we just do the minimum to get by; to get the aircraft, crew and patient to the destination.

 For this reason, at night is when established procedures, protocols, checklists and company best-practices must be adhered to.
 Like performing a high recon, like knowing where the wind is from, Like getting the aircraft slowed down per company policy.
 Like flying the correct angle.